-When writing your response, don't provide anything you don't need to.
+When writing your response, do not provide anything you do not need to.
 Say briefly what the situation was and why it was your responsibility to manage it.
 Explain what you did, making sure it is clear how this links to the role, values or competency criteria.
-Finally, what was the outcome and, if possible, did you review what you did?
+Finally, describe the outcome and, if possible, explain how you reviewed what you did.

 Make sure you check and refine your responses.
-Sometimes a fresh pair of eyes is useful - get a trusted colleague or friend to check it.
-Make sure, however, they are someone who will tell it like it is.
-Tell them you need them to think about whether it is compelling and at the right level.
+Think about whether it is compelling and at the right level.
 Do you answer the question?
 Is it clear what you did and does all this relate to the values, competencies and role requirements you are trying to show?
-Make sure you meet any word-count limits.
+Make sure you meet any word count limits.